dmparrishphd/HP35s/heap/heap.md

 ## Description

-Append X to the unnamed indirect variables.
+Append `X` to the unnamed indirect variables.

+## Intended Use

+Data entry

 ## Registers Utilized

-I
+`I`

 ## Suggestion

-Initialize I to a value at and beyond the unnamed indirect variables will be overwritten.
+Initialize `I` to a value at and beyond the unnamed indirect variables will be overwritten.